 Lucy is the older sister to Linus and can be quite mean and sarcastic, especially to Charlie Brown.
 She is portrayed as quite a complex character who has a short temper but also shows compassion from time to time.
 Her most famous scene is moving the football away from Charlie Brown every time he goes for a field goal making him flip on his butt.

-Sally is Charlie Brown’s sister and is mostly cheerful and kind all the time.
+Sally is Charlie Brown’s sister and is primarily cheerful and kind all the time.
 Sally tends to take it easy throughout life and can be lazy during scenes.
 Like her brother though she has a good heart but is not the greatest fan of Snoopy sometimes referring to him as the stupid dog.

 Peppermint Patty is portrayed as the “Tomboy” in the group.
 She is very outgoing and great at most sporting activities.
 She had a long-time crush on Charlie Brown and addressed him as “Chuck” a nickname she gave him.
-She is identifiable by her red freckles and hair and a green striped shirt she most often wears.
+She is identifiable by her red freckles and hair and the green striped shirt she most often wears.

 Macie is the bookworm of the Peanuts gang and fair to say the most knowledgeable.
 Her best friend is Peppermint Patty whom she refers to as “Sir”.
 I think she would be described as an introvert in real life but is the constant voice of reason in the comic strip.
 Unique appearance features include thick glasses which almost always hide her eyes and she is always wearing a t-shirt.